AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-cart-open.md

 ---
 description: The number of times a customer opened a shopping cart by adding the first item.
 Occurs the first time an item is added to the shopping cart.
 This value comes from the scOpen event.
-seo-description: The number of times a customer opened a shopping cart by adding the first item.
-Occurs the first time an item is added to the shopping cart.
-This value comes from the scOpen event.
-seo-title: Cart Open
 solution: Analytics
 title: Cart Open
 topic: Metrics